Main Menu

 Addendum: Romans 14, the Conscience, and Morality

-1 Corinthians 10:21 Ye cannot drink the cup of the Lord, and the cup of devils: ye cannot be partakers of the Lord's table, and of the table of devils.
+1 Corinthians 10:19 What say I then? that the idol is any thing, or that which is offered in sacrifice to idols is any thing?
+20 But I say, that the things which the Gentiles sacrifice, they sacrifice to devils, and not to God: and I would not that ye should have fellowship with devils.
+21 Ye cannot drink the cup of the Lord, and the cup of devils: ye cannot be partakers of the Lord's table, and of the table of devils.
 22 Do we provoke the Lord to jealousy? are we stronger than he?

 Exodus 20:2 I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.
 3 Thou shalt have no other gods before me.
 4 Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: 5 Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me;

 Notice that in verse 2, God refers to Egypt as the "house of bondage."
 No wonder Paul is borrowing this idea of "bondage" and "slavery" with regard to pagan practices in Galatians 4.
+Notice also verse 4’s mention of the “likeness of any thing that is in heaven above.”
 But more importantly, in verse 5, God declares that the reason the Israelites are forbidden from idolatry is that God is "a jealous God."
-So, by referring to both "provoking the Lord" and to God being a jealous God in 1 Corinthians 10, Paul is clearly showing the partaking of pagan sacrificial meals is absolutely wrong and equivalent to idolatry, which is why Paul states "flee from idolatry."
-Clearly, Paul does not want Christians anywhere near pagan practices including eating meat sacrificed to idols and observing times.

 But, in practical terms, what was this observing of times.
 Well, from Paul's description in Galatians 4:10, we see that "observing times" involved observing regular feast days that were originally pagan on a monthly, seasonal, or annual basis.
 So, on what grounds did the pagans establish these feast days unto their false gods?